Crop Rotation Group

 Harvesting

-Chop down the green foliage with a hoe and turn it under just before hard freezes are expected.
+For fall cover crops, chop down the green foliage with a hoe and turn it under just before hard freezes are expected.
 The mustard roots and foliage will rot during the winter months.

 |